Standearth/vcard-qr/README.md

 ## Notes on Stand's installation

 The frontend is hosted at [qr.stand.earth](https://qr.stand.earth) and the backend PassKit service is accessible at [pkpass.stand.earth](https://pkpass.stand.earth).
 Copies of key files are stored securely in Stand's 1Password admin vault and should be treated as sensitive data.
-The .env parameters used locally or in deployment are below:
+The remaining .env parameters used locally or in deployment are below:

 ```
 VITE_ORG_NAME="Stand.earth"